nizanhuw/Data512_Wildfire_Project/README.md

 This file contains

 ## Limitations

- List any known issues or special considerations with the data that would be useful for another researcher to know:
-Collab collapsed when running the reader object once, requiring me to switch to ipynb files.
-Also, additional AQI particulate and (Gaseous was not used had only 10 rows) contained very little to no data so averages were filed null positions.
+-  AQI particulate and gaseous (not used because it had only 10 rows) contained very little to no data, so averages were filed where null positions were seen.
+- Code run time for Project Part 1 files takes 3+ hours per file.
+- USGS JSON file downloads take 1+ hour to cultivate download and place in subset JSON files to be read in part 1 of the project.
+- Parts 2-3 of the implementation analysis contain data scarcity, so the results of all regressions do not have fully linear covariance assumptions.